delphidabbler/ddablib/projects/aboutbox/Demo/ReadMe.txt

 Delphi 2009 and later users load the .dproj file.

 Note 1:

 TSpinEdit from "Samples" palette is required to build the demo.
 If this component is not present the demo will not compile.

 Note 2:

 You may need to add the path to the package containing the About Box Component binaries to the project options.

+Note 3:

+The About Box Component is 64 bit compatible.
+To compile the demo as a 64 bit add a Windows 64 bit target to the poject options, set the path to the 64 bit package containing the About Box component.

+Also in project options make sure that Delphi does not generate version information so that the program retains its own version information - this is used in the test.